All MSF candidates at Boston College must meet certain curricular requirements prior to entering the MSF program.

 The MSF Program also requires that students have a basic understanding of economics.
 Students must complete undergraduate- or graduate-level course work in microeconomics and macroeconomics before the MSF degree will be conferred.
 This coursework is not required to start the program.

 In order to be considered for the Quantitative Track MSF, students must complete the following courses prior to submitting an application:

 - One semester of Mathematical Statistics

-Additionally, Quantitative Track candidates must complete the following prerequisites in accounting and financial management prior to enrolling in the program, and must complete the adjust course requirement in economics.
+Additionally, Quantitative Track candidates must complete the above prerequisites in accounting and financial management prior to enrolling in the program, and must complete the adjunct course requirement in economics.

 Competitive candidates for admission will also be proficient in use of popular software (MATLAB and STATA) and databases (CRSP and COMPUSTAT).